mvilim/bamboo/README.md

 ### Example

-A minimal of flattening a JSON string:
+A minimal example of flattening a JSON string:

 ```
 from bamboo import from_json